The establishment of the Philip J. Currie Dinosaur Museum has had a positive impact on palaeontological field research in the Grande Prairie region.

 Recent Research Projects

-Learn about some of the recently published projects that been completed in conjunction with researchers from around the world.
+To learn about some of the recently published projects that been completed in conjunction with researchers from around the world, visit Research & Publications

 An amazing find of a duck-billed dinosaur near Grande Prairie had preserved skin impressions, showing that it may have had a fleshy crest like that found in some birds.